jakelam75000/soen-343-smart-home-project-team-21-/README.md

 ## Description
 This is a repo for our SOEN343 class.
 The goal is to build a Smart Home Simulator using the MVC structure.
-This will be seperated into 3 deliveries where we will be implementing the following core functionalities:
+This will be separated into 3 deliveries where we will be implementing the following core functionalities:
 * Smart Home Simulator (SHS)
 * House Layout
 * Smart Home Dashboard
 * Context of the Simulation
-* Smart Home Modules
+* Smart Home Modulesio
-* Smart Home Core Functionality (SHC)
+* Smart Home Core Functnality (SHC)
 * Smart Home Security Module (SHP)
 * Smart Heating Module (SHH)